aws-reference-architectures/datalake

 Scenario

 In the current example, we are going to understand the process of curation of data in a data lake that are backed by append only storage services like Amazon S3.
 Since update semantics are not available in these storage services, we are going to run transformation using PySpark transformation on datasets to create new snapshots for target partitions and overwrite them.
 This example can be executed using Amazon EMR or AWS Glue.
-For simplicity, we are assuming that all IAM roles and/or LakeFormation permissions have been pre-configured.
+For simplicity, we are assuming that all and/or have been pre-configured.

 Source: